 "Curse them, those mom and pop killers!"

 I didn't rent a TON from BBV, as I found the alternatives much better, but my dad and I occasionally stopped by.
-They were a bit on the expensive side, $4 or $5 to rent a Super Nintendo game, but the plus side was you could keep it for up to 5 days
+They were a bit on the expensive side, $4 or $5 to rent a Super Nintendo game, but the plus side was you could keep your rentals for up to 5 days

 My best memory involving Blockbuster Video though is completely non-game related.
 It was my first job!
 A new one was being constructed just a 5-minute walk away from my house, a minute by car and 15 seconds by jet

 I was a ripe 17 years old.
-It was October 2000.
+It was October of 2000.
 I told my friends how we should all apply and work there, what a blast that would be.
 My friend Eddie (the same one fromJessie's Girl) got the job one night.
 The next night I headed over.
-The store was being worked on, but the manager was inside.
+The store was being worked on, but the manager was in.
 I asked for the job, he interviewed me on the spot and before I knew it, "See you next Friday"

 I remember when Nikita and Judy joined the team.
 Oh man.
 I'll never forget those two.
 They were from our same high school and let's just say... they had a reputation, and as I would find out, for DAMN good reason!
 Judy was very friendly, especially.
 The first day we worked together, I was putting a DVD on the top shelf.
 As I was doing this, she squeezed in to put a DVD on the bottom shelf, and... and...